 Another good reason to rent your home is the possibility of catching a rising equity tide.
 During the latest recession, we used a term referring to some of our homeowners as “accidental landlords”.
 These were people that were unable to sell their homes without writing a check and were not willing to face foreclosure or go through the short sale process.

 These people put their homes up for rent and decided to weather the storm.
 Fast forward to the latest real estate boom, and many of these people have sold their homes at a tidy profit.

 Some people have a genuine desire to own property and be a landlord.
 Every now and again you meet someone who just loves owning a lot of property and getting to know the tenants.
 They really don’t mind the hassles involved and always seem to be on the run and energized by what they do.
 Yes, these people exist but are rare.

 Selling your home and walking away with a profit is a great feeling, especially in a seller’s market.
 Doing so can give you the flexibility to take advantage of other opportunities.

-This money can potentially be a substantial amount of money which you might use this as a down payment on your next property.
+This money can potentially be a substantial amount of money that you might use as a down payment on your next property.
 Many people love the prospect and the excitement of starting over in a new home.